 - Now your basic cooked toor dal is all ready for use.

 Soak i decided to soak my dal for 15 minutes… rinsed the dal in water and added 3 cups water for 1 cup dry split pigeon peas along with a pinch of turmeric powder.

 Why this 1:3 ratio??
 Actually you don’t need this much water… it may cook in 1 cup dal : 2 cups water ratio works too.
 Iam doing it for purpose and will let you know…

-Insert the pan in the pot and put the pressure value to sealing position.
+Insert the pan in the pot and put the steam release handle to sealing position.

 Now your pot will show OFF on screen.